Long-time asymptotics and stability for the sine-Gordon equation: Direct and Inverse Scattering

-\end{proposition} \begin{proof} The existence and uniqueness result is standard.
-By construction, we can see that $m(z; x, t) $ solves the equation \eqref{AKNS-m} for $z\in \bbC\setminus \lbrace 0 \rbrace$.
-To control the behavior of $m(z; x, t)$ near the origin, we invoke the singular integral representation of $m(z; x, t)$:
+\end{proposition} \begin{proof} The existence and uniqueness of solution to Problem \ref{RHP-1} is standard \cite[P.895, problem 2.1]{BJM16}.
+By construction, we can see that $M(z; x, t) $ solves the equation \eqref{AKNS-m} for $z\in \bbC\setminus \lbrace 0 \rbrace$.
+To control the behavior of $M(z; x, t)$ near the origin, we invoke to the singular integral representation of $M(z; x, t)$: